lowleveldesign/debug-recipes/deadlocks/diagnosing-deadlocks.md

 `LockCount` tells you how many threads are currently waiting on a given cs.
 The `OwningThread` is a thread that owns the cs at the time the command is run.
 You can easily identify the thread that is waiting on a given cs by issuing `kv` command and looking for critical section identifier in the call parameters.

+We can also look for synchronization object handles using the `!handle` command.
+For example, we may list all the Mutant objects in a process by using the `!handle 0 f Mutant` command.

-On .NET Framework, you may use the **!dlk** command from the SOSEX extension.
-It is pretty good in detecting dead-locks, example:
+On .NET Framework, you may also use the **!dlk** command from the SOSEX extension.
+It is pretty good in detecting deadlocks, example:

 ```
 0:007> .load sosex